 With the information we collected from our Welcome to Kindergarten we have begun to make tentative class placements.
 Final placements will occur after we see how the children interact with each other and when they are alone in the first week of gradual entry.
 The process takes many things into consideration (early and late birthdays, boys/girls, those already attending daycare together, ELL, Ab.
 Ed, Speech and Language concerns, any identified regulation or behaviour issues, parent requests/concerns, academic abilities).
 Our goal is to make equal classes where all student have an opportunity to grow and thrive.

-Below you will find your A/B groups for September.
+An email has been sent home to determine which group your son/daughter is in.
 The A/B group is NOT your child’s placement, it is just a division of those who attend in the morning or afternoon to break up the groups and for teachers to welcome students with a smaller group for the first 2 weeks.

-The students will be meeting this week in the Multi purpose room and will be picked up from the multi purpose room
+The students will be meeting this week in the OUTSIDE OF THE KINDERGARTEN ROOMS AT THE FRONT OF THE SCHOOL and will be picked up from the SAME LOCATION.

 Kindergarten Teachers – Fairview Elementary

 Information for Parents: We will be buying student school supplies in bulk this year for all our primary students.
 The cost will be $55 per student.
-This will cover all their school supplies and provide them with a school planner.
+This will cover all their school supplies.
 This money is collected at the welcome meetings in September.